-An "EDI Collection" is a directory which contains all configuration files applicable to a specific EDI standard.
-By default, all built-in EDI collections exist in MapForce at the following path: C:\Program Files\Altova\MapForce2020\MapForceEDI.
-(If you run 32-bit MapForce on a 64-bit operating system, adjust the directory path to C:\Program Files (x86)\Altova\MapForce2023\MapForceEDI.
+After installing MapForce, several built-in EDI collections exist at the following path: C:\Program Files\Altova\MapForce2023\MapForceEDI.
+If you run 32-bit MapForce on a 64-bit operating system, adjust the directory path to C:\Program Files (x86)\Altova\MapForce2023\MapForceEDI.

-It is not recommended to alter the contents of original files and folders in the MapForceEDI directory, unless you want to override, at your own responsibility, the default EDI validation and processing in MapForce.
-The recommended approach is to add new custom directories rather than modifying the existing ones, as shown below.
+It is not recommended to alter the contents of original files and folders in the C:\Program Files\Altova\MapForce2023\MapForceEDI directory, unless you want to override, at your own responsibility, the default EDI validation and processing in MapForce.
+Instead, use either the first or the second approaches described above.
 This will also make it easier to migrate your custom configuration to a newer version of MapForce.

 To view the configuration (EDI Collection) used by any EDI component: